 Do you have everything you need to set your new pet up for success?

 IMPORTANT NOTE: Due to COVID-19, we are doing adoptions by appointment ONLY.
-To set up an appointment, please contact our adoption counselors at the front desk by emailing email@example.com or feel free to call 901-937-3900.
+To set up an appointment, please go ahead and fill out our adoption application.
+If you have any questions, you can contact our adoption counselors at the front desk by emailing firstname.lastname@example.org or feel free to call 901-937-3900.
 Thank you!

 Adopting a dog or cat is a big commitment, and it’s for that animal’s whole life, which can be 10-20 years!
 Make sure that you’re ready for the commitment BEFORE you adopt a pet, so that you’ll be less likely to find yourself in a situation facing possibly having to give your pet up.